HL7/VhDir/pages/_includes/intro.md

 See [2015 Edition Common Clinical Data Set] for a mapping to the CCDS.

-## US Core Conformance Requirements
+## Validated Healthcare Directory Conformance Requirements

-The [Capability Statements Section](capstmnts.html) outlines conformance requirements for the US Core Servers and Client applications, identifying the specific profiles that need to be supported, the specific RESTful operations that need to be supported, and the search parameters that need to be supported.
-Note: The individual US Core profiles identify the structural constraints, terminology bindings and invariants, however, implementers must refer to the conformance requirements for details on the RESTful operations, specific profiles and the search parameters applicable to each of the US Core actors.
+The [Capability Statements Section](capstmnts.html) outlines conformance requirements for the Validated Healthcare Directory Servers and Client applications, identifying the specific profiles that need to be supported, the specific RESTful operations that need to be supported, and the search parameters that need to be supported.
+Note: The individual Validated Healthcare Directory profiles identify the structural constraints, terminology bindings and invariants, however, implementers must refer to the conformance requirements for details on the RESTful operations, specific profiles and the search parameters applicable to each of the Validated Healthcare Directory actors.

 ----